Gotrax XR vs XR Ultra – Side-by-Side Comparison & Review

 Gotrax’s own test gives the XR and XR Ultra a 12 respective 18 miles maximum distance per charge.

-While testing range we use a rider weight of 165 lbs who rides the same rut with a couple of hills and a few starts/stops in the least energy-efficient mode(fastest).
+During testing range, we use a rider weight of 165 lbs who rides the same rut with a couple of hills and a few starts/stops in the least energy-efficient mode(fastest).

-Nothing surprising here, just what we expected from both models.
-The Ultra of course came out on top with its higher capacity battery and high-quality LG battery cells.
-If you need to cover even greater distances we did a comparison on the Segway Max and Xiaomi Pro, both are a price class above the XR scooters but they boast a lot more power.
+Nothing surprising here; just what we expected from both models.
+The Ultra, of course, came out on top with its higher-capacity battery and high-quality LG battery cells.
+If you need to cover even greater distances, we made a comparison on the Segway Max and Xiaomi Pro; both are a price class above the XR scooters, but they boast a lot more power.

 Speed performance